 - And of course, I want all these benefits “regardless of [my] age.”

 By checking those off in my head, I am captivated.
 There is not one thing in that headline that I don’t want.
 It just goes to show that sometimes you can’t make a headline too long.

-And then there is a strong call-to-action that is conditional on you saying “YES” to all of the above items.
+And then there is the strong call-to-action that is conditional upon you saying “YES” to all of the above items.
 Okay, I guess I will “want to read this book.”
 In other words, if you agree to all the stuff that was mentioned and all the stuff you said “YES” to, then you really have no other choice BUT to read this book.

 That’s the real power of a well written headline.

 - The Fundraising Rules is a very clear explanation of the startup fundraising process, written by a person who has been on both sides of the fundraising process as a venture capitalist, angel investor and venture-backed startup founder.

 This headline lacks the hyperbole that the previous two headlines have, but it still works even in its subtlety.
 Let’s break it down.

 - People want clear and simple instructions.
 People don’t read non-fiction books for their enjoyment.
 They read books to solve a problem, so when this book states “a very clear explanation,” that immediately gets your attention.
 It’s fast and easy,

 - It states clearly what the book is about (making up for the lack of explanation on the cover and the design of the book.
 This book, unlike the books above, didn’t have a subtitle.
 It was just titled The Fundraising Rules, so a clearly stated explanation of what this book was about was necessary in the headline).